 it is easy to pluck the hair off the fresh killed carcass. you simply grasp the very tips of a few hairs between your thumb and index finger then give a slight tug. the hair should come out. try not to grab too many hairs at one time. it wont be easy if the carcass has dried tho. then you would have to soak the hide until the hair can be pulled out. by being careful you dont even touch the quills because they are shorter than the hair. the hair actually stands out from the quills.

-i have found that i cant get good hair from many of the supply houses. or from the auction sites. i cant compete with them in buying hair either. they tend to charge alot and just give a few strands of long hair. they pull the longer hair out and sell it for more money. i even bought these higher priced bundles of hair and not gotten much long hair. i have bought porcupine hair in pound lots and still didnt get much long hair. many dancers want roaches with long front hair but they just dont seem to understand that the average roachmaker doesnt have access to alot of long hair unless he buys in quantity and saves it.
+i have found that i cant get good hair from many of the supply houses. or from the auction sites. i won’t compete with them in buying hair either. they tend to charge a lot and just give a few strands of long hair. they pull the longer hair out and sell it for more money. i even bought these higher priced bundles of hair and not gotten much long hair. i have bought porcupine hair in pound lots and still didn’t get much long hair. many dancers want roaches with long front hair but they just don’t seem to understand that the average roach maker doesn’t have access to alot of long hair unless he buys in quantity and saves it.

-i am also willing to make a trade for good hair. i can create a custom made roach for you in trade for alot of porcupine hair. a pound of hair will get you a roach equal to $368, two pounds of hair will get you a roach worth $736 etc.
+i am also willing to make a trade for good hair. i can create a custom made roach for you in trade for alot of porcupine hair. a pound of hair will get you a roach equal to $432, two pounds of hair will get you a roach worth $864 etc.

 i do not sell hair. i need it for my roach making art.
 I definitely will not sell you the long hair I collect. it is to hard to come by.